rgilks/pongo/ARTICLE.md

 The server is the authority.
 If the client thinks the ball is at `x = 100` but the server says `x = 102`, the server wins.
 Always.

+For paddles, the server uses **Target-Based Validation**.
+It accepts the client's desired position but moves the authoritative paddle towards that target at the maximum allowed speed.
+This prevents teleportation cheats while maintaining responsiveness.

 ---

 ## 3. Client: Prediction and Reconciliation